ValV/postfix-dovecot-ldap-schema/README.md

 > `grep -Ri 'attributetype' /path/to/ldap | grep 'mail'`
 > And no other object classes with such names:
 > `grep -Ri 'objectclass' /path/to/ldap | grep 'postfix'`
-> Where */path/to/ldap* is the location of OpenLDAP configuration, e.g. in Debian it may be */etc/ldap* and in Archlinux it may be */etc/openldap*
+> Where `/path/to/ldap` is the location of OpenLDAP configuration, e.g. in Debian it may be `/etc/ldap` and in Archlinux it may be `/etc/openldap`.

-As mentioned above, all the attributes ans object classes are based on the official *Postfix LDAP README* but names differ.
+As mentioned above, all the attributes ans object classes are based on the official **Postfix LDAP README** but names differ.
 Here's the match-table between *official names* and the current.

 | Postfix example        | Current scheme         |
 | ---------------------- | ---------------------- |